Izenda7Series/docs/ui/doc_permissions_setup.rst

         * Scheduling Limits
             * Roles/Users allowed to share with
+                * This dialogue will determine the list of roles and their users that can be added as valid recipients when e-mailing or scheduling a report/dashboard
         * Scheduling Scope
             * System Users
+                * This permission will limit the valid recipients of an e-mail/schedule to only users in the system set in the above Scheduling Limits section
             * External Users
+                * This permission will allow a user to manually enter an e-mail address as a valid recipient even if it does not match a user account in the system

     .. container:: toggle